deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 COPY --from=zeppelin-distribution /opt/zeppelin/interpreter/cassandra  ${ZEPPELIN_HOME}/interpreter/cassandra
 ```

-If certain Python packages are required for the interpreter, these can be specified via `conda_packages.txt` or `pip_packages.txt`.
-These files are located in the same folder as the Dockerfile.
+If certain Python packages are required for the interpreter, these can be specified via `conda_packages.txt` or `pip_packages.txt`, located in the same folder as the Dockerfile.

 After configuring the Dockerfile, building and deploying the image is done as usual: